 To clean your showerhead, check out this simple 7-step guide.

-Acrylic shower walls: To clean acrylic shower walls, spray the shower walls and handle using the same cleaner you used for the toilet and let it sit for 5 – 10 minutes.
-Use a microfiber cloth, or if necessary, a sponge to wipe off the walls.
+Acrylic Shower Walls: To clean acrylic shower walls, spray the shower walls and handle using the same cleaner you used for the toilet and let it sit for 5 – 10 minutes.
+Spray the shower walls with water and use a microfiber cloth, or if necessary, a sponge to wipe off the walls.

 For cleaning a glass shower door, again, use the cleaning spray you created to clean the outside of the toilet.
 Spray the inside and outside of the shower door and let it sit for 5 – 10 minutes.
-Use a microfiber cloth or sponge to wipe it up and make it completely dry.
+Spray the door with water and use a microfiber cloth or sponge to wipe it dry.

 Bathtub

-Light switches: Until recently, you probably weren’t thinking about how often light switches are touched.
+You probably don’t think about how often light switches are touched.
 They are high-touch areas in your home, so try to clean them often (more than just the springtime).
 To properly clean a light switch, use a dry microfiber cloth to go over the light switch and plate.
 If there are visible smudges, partially wet the microfiber cloth and wipe it down.

-Doors: Much like light switches, door handles are also high-touch areas in your house.
-Try to clean them often as well.
-Check out this guide for how to properly clean and polish any type of doorknob.
-To clean your bathroom door, wipe it all down with a dry microfiber cloth, including the frame and trim.
+Note: To clean your bathroom door, wipe it down with a dry microfiber cloth, including the frame and trim.
 For any visible smudges, partially wet one corner of the microfiber cloth and use it to wipe them.

 Once you have cleaned the light switches and door handles, disinfect them.